ActuatorDigital/Clarity/README.md

 !["Clarity ProfileRecorderAlert limits."](img/profilerecorderprefs.png?raw=true "Clarity ProfileRecorderAlert limits.")

 In the editor, the matching name [Profiler Recorder](https://docs.unity3d.com/ScriptReference/Unity.Profiling.ProfilerRecorder.html) will be checked during playmode.
-If the value goes above limit in the settings, a Debug Log Warning will be emitted.
+If the value goes above limit in the settings, a Debug Log Warning or Error will be emitted.
+If Hard Error is ticked, Clarity will pause the game with a confirmation dialog box when the error threshold is exceeded.

 Example workflow: